-- 54. Moreover, Anheuser-Busch InBev SA/NA used "weighted average assumptions...in computing the benefit obligations of the company's significant plans at the balance sheet date" that the life expectancy for a 65-year old male in the United States was 85 years, and the life expectancy for a 65-year old female in the United States was 88 years, 16 tracking the life expectancies in the RP-2014 mortality table released by the Society of Actuaries in 2014. - 55.
+- 53. Moreover, the financial statement "weighted average assumptions used in computing the benefit obligations of the company's significant plans at the balance sheet date" assumed that the life expectancy for a 65-year old male in the United States was 85 years, and the life expectancy for a 65-year old female in the United States was 88 years, closely following the RP-2014 mortality table released by the Society of Actuaries in 2014. - 54.
+Anheuser-Busch InBev SA/NA's Form 20-f for the year ending December 31, 2014 stated that "increases in life expectancy will result in an increase" of the liabilities of its defined benefit plans, including the Plan. - 55.
+Anheuser-Busch InBev SA/NA's Form 20-f in the years since 2014 have continued to use updated, modern assumptions to calculate the present value of its pension obligations, stating in the year ending December 31, 2019 that the "[t]he assumptions used to value defined benefit liabilities are based on actual historical experience, plan demographics, external data regarding compensation and economic trends." - 56.
 The UP-84 table, which is a unisex table, assumes that 65-year old males and females will live to only age 80.
-Accordingly, in the audited financial statements, Anheuser-Busch InBev SA/NA reasonably assumed that men would live 5 years longer and women would live 8 years longer than Defendant did in calculating the amount payable for Alternate Annuity Benefits.
+Accordingly, in the audited financial statements, Anheuser-Busch InBev SA/NA reasonably assumed that men would live 5 years longer and women would live